-Holi, is the festival of colours and most popular festivals celebrated in India.
+Holi, is the festival of colors and most popular festivals celebrated in India.
 Year on year, Holi arrives on the day of full moon (Poornima day) in the month of March.
 It starts with Holika Dahan or Chhoti Holi on the evening of the Purnima falling in the Vikram Samvat Hindu Calendar month of Phalguna.
-One of the most vibrant Hindu festivals, Holi is a festive day to meet loved ones, play with colours, enjoy a delicious feast and begin afresh.
-Come and celebrate with us, Holi - the festival of colours, and joy.
+One of the most vibrant Hindu festivals, Holi is a festive day to meet loved ones, play with colors, enjoy a delicious feast and begin afresh.
+Come and celebrate with us, Holi - the festival of colors, and joy.

 On the day of arrival at New Delhi airport, Alkof Holidays representative will welcome you and transfer to the hotel.
 Rest of the day at leisure.
 Overnight stay at the hotel.